outofcoffee/imposter/docs/plugins.md

     imposter plugin install stores-dynamodb

 This will install the plugin version matching the current engine version used by the CLI.
 The next time you run `imposter up`, the plugin will be available.

+## Using the Docker image

+If you are using the [Docker image](./run_imposter_docker.md), you can bind-mount a local directory to the `/opt/imposter/plugins` directory within the container.

+For example:

+    docker run --rm -it \
+        -v /path/to/plugin/dir:/opt/imposter/plugins \
+        -v /path/to/config/dir:/opt/imposter/config \
+        -p 8080:8080 \
+        outofcoffee/imposter

+The Docker container sets the environment variable `IMPOSTER_PLUGIN_DIR=/opt/imposter/config`, so you do not have to set it explicitly.